Families of New York's unclaimed dead get more access to graves

 Purchased in 1869 by city authorities, the 131-acre (53-hectare) Hart Island has at various times been a prison, a hospital and an asylum for the mentally ill.

-Inmates monitored by correction officers now bury about 1,000 coffins at the island per year.
+The city's Department of Corrections operates the cemetery, where inmates now bury about 1,000 coffins per year.